citadel-ai/langcheck/docs/tutorial_email_generator.md

-# Tuturial - Evaluating an Email Generator
+# Evaluating an Email Generator

 In this tutorial, we will walk through how we can use LangCheck to evaluate a simple email generator app based on the OpenAI API.